-Due Sunday, January 30, 2022 at midnight
+Due Sunday, September 4, 2022

-12-15 hours/ week
+10-15 hours/ week

 Public Art Saint Paul – Administrative Intern

-Communications and Administrative support
+Communications and Development Support

-- – Generate social media and newsletter content.
+- Generate and monitor social media content.

-- – Research potential grant funding opportunities, PASP staff will provide guidance.
+- Research potential grant funding opportunities, PASP staff will provide guidance.

-Special Projects from our City Artist in Residence and our Curator of Community Engagement
+Special Projects from our City Artist in Residence

-- – Documentation of Streets Projects with master list of artists and art locations.
+- Documentation of Streets Projects with master list of artists and art locations.
 Potential field work of collecting photos of street projects.

-- – Add street art locations to PASPs pin map and info for City of Saint Paul GIS system.
+- Add street art locations to PASPs pin map and info for City of Saint Paul GIS system.

-- – Provide periodic administrative and organizational support to City Artist related to artists commissioned for Wheelock Parkway Public Art
+- Provide periodic administrative and organizational support to City Artist related to artists commissioned for Wheelock Parkway Public Art

 Skills and Interest

-- – Passionate about the Saint Paul and its vibrant communities
+- Passionate about the Saint Paul and its vibrant communities

-- – Passionate about public art and artists’ roles in community
+- Passionate about public art and artists’ roles in community

-- – Strong organizational skills
+- Strong organizational skills and attention to detail

-- – Strong research and writing skills
+- Strong research and writing skills

-- – Desire to learn more about how an art nonprofit works
+- Desire to learn more about how an art nonprofit works

-- – Independent worker
+- Independent worker

-- – Self-study and or college course work (Some undergraduate work and community college programs welcomed.)
+- Self-study and or college course work (Some undergraduate work and community college programs welcomed.)
 Or degree in art, art history, history, ethnic studies, urban planning, environmental studies, architecture, community activism, food equity, community engagement, social practice, socially engaged art, arts administration, marketing, nonprofit development, business development, art therapy, or related interdisciplinary focus.

-- – Proficient in various technologies.
+- Proficient in various technologies.
 PASP relies on Apple computers, Microsoft Office, Google Drive, Facebook business suite, Zoom, Outlook, WordPress, and DonorPerfect.

-Applicants will hear back by February 10, 2022 at the latest.
+Applicants will hear back by September 10, 2022 at the latest.
 If you are chosen for an interview, you’ll need to provide the names, titles, relationships to you, and contact information (email or telephone number) for two professional references.

-- – You must be 18 or older.
+- You must be 18 or older.

-- – Because this position will involve some hours spent in our office with other PASP staff, you must be vaccinated against COVID-19 and be willing to wear a mask in the office.
+- Because this position will involve some hours spent in our office with other PASP staff, you must be vaccinated against COVID-19 and be willing to wear a mask in the office.

-- – You must have access to a stable internet connection with a laptop you can use with Microsoft Office or Google Drive.
+- You must have access to a stable internet connection with a laptop you can use with Microsoft Office or Google Drive.

-- – Some college coursework is preferred.
+- Some college coursework is preferred.
 You do not need a college degree or to be enrolled in a college program.
 Self-study, college course work, or degree in art and art history, urban planning, environmental studies, architecture, community activism, food equity, community engagement, social practice, socially engaged art, arts administration, marketing, nonprofit development, business development, art therapy and more.
 Your specialty can also be interdisciplinary or not listed above, just relevant to our work at PASP.

-The position will begin on Monday, February 14, 2022 and conclude on Friday, May 13, 2022
+The position will begin on Monday, September 19, 2022 and conclude around December 16.

 PASP office safety approaches to COVID: